oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Microsoft BitLocker provides full disk encryption of CloudSystem mobile devices, implementing AES-256.
 BitLocker recovery keys are stored in Azure AD.
 - TLS with AES is used to protect traffic to and from Azure and Office 365 servers over the internet.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the management of cryptographic keys used in relation to the CloudSystem other than those managed by Microsoft as part of the Microsoft 365 cloud services.
+- The organisation is responsible for the management of cryptographic keys used in relation to the CloudSystem other than those managed by Microsoft as part of the Microsoft 365 cloud services.
-- The Agency is responsible for informing users of their responsibilities in relation to the management encrypted devices.
+- The organisation is responsible for informing users of their responsibilities in relation to the management encrypted devices.

 ### ASD approved cryptographic algorithms